Types of Hotels or Classification of hotels by their type

 World-class service: These are also called luxury / Five Start hotels, they target top business executives, entertainment celebrities, high-ranking political figures, and wealthy clientele as their primary markets.
 They provide upscale restaurants and lounges, Valet, concierge services and also private dining facilities.

-Mid-Range Service: Hotels offering mid-range or otherwise 3 to 4-star hotels service appeal the largest segment of the travelling public.
-This kind of hotels does not provide elaborate service and have a adequate staffing.
+Mid-Range Service: Hotels offering mid-range or otherwise 3 to 4-star hotels service appeal to the largest segment of the travelling public.
+This kind of hotels does not provide elaborate service and have adequate staffing.
 They also provide uniformed service, food and beverage room service, in-room entertainment's and also Wi-Fi etc.

 Budget / Limited Service: These hotels provide clean, comfortable, safe, inexpensive rooms and meet the basic need of guests.
-Budget hotels appeal primarily to budget-minded travellers who want a room with minimum services and amenities required for the comfortable stay, without unnecessary paying additional cost for costly services.
+Budget hotels appeal primarily to budget-minded travellers who want a room with minimum services and amenities required for a comfortable stay, without unnecessary paying additional cost for costly services.

 4. Ownership and Affiliations

 Independent / Single Owner Hotels: They do not have identifiable ownership or management affiliation with other properties.
-Example of the same would be family owned and operated hotel that is not following any corporate policies or procedures.
+An example of the same would be family owned and operated hotel that is not following any corporate policies or procedures.

-Chain hotels: Hotels which are part of a hotel chain and these kinds of ownership usually imposes certain minimum standards, rules, policies and procedures to restrict affiliate activities.
-In general the more centralised the organisation the stronger the control over the individual property .
+Chain hotels: Hotels that are part of a hotel chain and these kinds of ownership usually imposes certain minimum standards, rules, policies and procedures to restrict affiliate activities.
+In general the more centralised the organisation the stronger the control over the individual property.